riadkabir45/tools-sfxsh/sfxsh/README.md

 ```
 workdir/
-├── assets #Conatins files to be embeded.
-Folder not supported(Use zip)
+├── assets #Conatins files to be embeded. (!Folder supported with preserve attributes)
 ├── init #The Script to run when executed
 ├── out #The built scipt will be throwed here
 └── tmp #A folder to use while building